MicrosoftDocs/cpp-docs/docs/data/oledb/updating-rowsets.md

 - [CRowset::UpdateAll](../../data/oledb/crowset-updateall.md) transfers any pending changes made to all rows since the last fetch or `Update` call on it.

-Update, as used by the update methods, has the specific meaning of making changes on command and isn't to be confused with the SQL UPDATE command (`SetData` is equivalent to the SQL UPDATE command).
+Update, as used by the update methods, has the specific meaning of making changes on command and isn't to be confused with the SQL **UPDATE** command (`SetData` is equivalent to the SQL **UPDATE** command).

 Deferred updates are useful, for example, in situations such as a series of banking transactions; if one transaction is canceled, you can undo the change, because you don't send the series of changes until after the last one is committed.
 Also, the provider can bundle the changes into one network call, which is more efficient.

-To support deferred updates, you must set the `DBPROP_IRowsetChange` property along with the properties described in "Supporting Update Operations":
+To support deferred updates, you must set the `DBPROP_IRowsetChange` property along with the properties described in **Supporting Update Operations**:

 ```cpp
 pPropSet->AddProperty(DBPROP_IRowsetUpdate, true);